-Michael K. Slayton is an American composer and educator, currently serving as Associate Professor of Composition & Theory at Vanderbilt University’s Blair School of Music.
+Michael K. Slayton is an American composer and educator, currently serving as Associate Professor and Chair of Composition and Theory, and Associate Dean for Faculty Affairs at Vanderbilt University’s Blair School of Music.

 Slayton has composed works in a cross-section of musical genres, with specific emphasis on chamber music.
 His continuing dedication to the value of artistic exchange has afforded him opportunity to write for distinguished performers all over the world.
 His music, published by ACA, Inc. (BMI), is regularly programmed in the U.S. and abroad, including Chemnitz, Seitz, Leipzig, Droyssig, and Weimar, Germany; Graz, Austria; Paris,Tours, and Marquette-lez-Lille, France; Kristiansund, Norway; Aviero, Portugal; Brussles, Belgium; Johannesburg and Potchefstroom, South Africa; London, UK; and New York, NY.